michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.0b =
+* Added: the `fields_{instantiated class name}_{section id}` filter that receives registered field definition arrays which belong to the given section.
 * Added: the `grid` custom field type.
 * Added: the documentation pages in the distribution package.
 * Added: an example to add a thumbnail to the taxonomy term listing table in the demo plugin.